digitalrehman/Digitalrehman/README.md

 <div align="center">

-  Currently working on **AI-Powered Applications and Enterprise Solutions**
+Currently working on **AI-powered applications, enterprise systems, and scalable architectures**

-  Enhancing skills in **Advanced Machine Learning & Deep Learning**
+Improving expertise in **Machine Learning, Deep Learning, and Data Engineering**

-  Open to collaborate on **Innovative Open Source Projects**
+Open to collaborating on **innovative open-source and production-grade software**

-  Seeking guidance on **Scalable System Architecture and Microservices**

-  Available for discussions about **React, Node.js, Python, AI/ML, and software architecture**
+Available for discussions about **React, Node.js, Python, AI/ML, SQL, Data Analytics, and architecture**

+Part-time educator with 3 years of experience teaching programming, AI/ML, and development

 Contact: **abdulrehmanarain1018@gmail.com**

-  Part-time educator with 3 years of experience in teaching programming and development

 </div>